MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 From the *Batch Duration*, *Batch Size*, and *Batch Blob Count* charts we can conclude some insights:

-* The average batch duration is 5 minutes.
-Since the default batching time defined in the batching policy is 5 minutes, it may significantly affect the ingestion latency.
-On the other hand, if you use a batching time that is too short and you don't have enough data, it may cause ingestion commands to include a data size that is too small.
-These small batches will reduce ingestion efficiency and require post-ingestion resources to optimize the small data shards that were created.
+* The average batch duration is five minutes (according to the default batching policy).
+You should take this into account when looking at the total ingestion latency.

 * In the *Batch Size* chart, you can see that the average size of batches is around 200-500 MB over time.
 The optimal size of data to be ingested is 1 GB of uncompressed data, and this size is also defined as a seal condition by the default batching policy.
 As there's not 1 GB of data to be batched over time, we don't see any batches sealed by size.
-When looking at the size, you should consider the same tradeoff between latency and efficiency as for the batch duration.

 * The average number of blobs in the batches is around 160 blobs over time, which then decreases to 60-120 blobs.
-As we saw in the [Blobs Processed chart](#view-the-amount-of-ingested-data), we have around 280 processed blobs over time for the February 14 time frame in the *Batching Manager* component, so this pattern makes sense.
-The graph also shows three processed batches over time.
 Based on the default batching policy, a batch can seal when the blob count is 1000 blobs.
 As we don’t arrive at this number, we don’t see batches sealed by count.

 ## Compare events received to events sent for ingestion